nhutchison/PSIPro/README.md

            * Send the command using 0Tx|y where |y is optional.  y is in seconds.

     *  Version 0.97 - 7th April 2020
-        *  Added ability to set Disco Ball and VU Meter on Indefinitely.
+        *  Added ability to set Disco Ball and VU Meter on indefinitely.
             * Mode 13 is the new Always on Disco Ball
             * Mode 12 is the timed Disco Ball
             * Mode 92 is VU Meter (always on) to match Logic commanding